The Flagship Immersive Team Simulation

 Act 2: The Application

 Back to the wheelhouse.
-Same scenario.
-Different choices.
-Your team applies what they learned in Act 1.
+Same scenario, new awareness.
+Your team applies what they saw in Act 1 and feels the difference.

 5